liseda-lab/Supervised-SS/README.md

 Probability of point mutation on a tournament winner | 0.01 Probability of any given node will be mutated, for point mutation | 0.05

-For XGB, we use the [XGBoost 1.1.1 package](https://xgboost.readthedocs.io), with the values of some parameters altered to maximize the performance of the model, through grid search.
+For XGB, we use the [XGBoost 1.1.1 package](https://xgboost.readthedocs.io), with the values of some parameters altered to maximize the model's performance through grid search.

 Parameter | Value
 ------------- | -------------